rjurney/Dattack/gephi/README.txt

 Steps to automate graphs in gephi:

+# Scrape the imap inbox
 jruby lib/process_imap <email>
+# Dump to graphml
 bin/vold_to_graphml.rb <email>

+# Use Gephi to render, filter and and export the network
 Gephi -> Import /tmp/imap:<email>.graphml
 Gephi -> Data Table -> Copy node 'address' field to 'Label' field (or fix in JSON!)
 Gephi -> Data Table -> Copy edge 'volume' field to 'Weight' field (or fix in JSON!)